deryckoe/user-toolkit/README.txt

 1. Visit the Users menu in WordPress and you will see a "Last Login", "Registered" and "ID" columns by default in the list of each user.
 2. Disable all or any column clicking "Screen Options" on the right top corner of the screen.

+** Retrieve Last Login info using REST API **

+1. Get last_login field with ISO 8601 form on endpoint wp/v2/users/
+2. Filter using parameter last_login using the following options wp/v2/users/?last_login=FROM,[TO:optional] using ISO 8601 or Y-m-d format.

 ## PRIVACY STATEMENT